1. Express your heart

 Many of these tips on psychological wellbeing are easy to practice.
 Some, especially the ones that lead to long-term happiness and wellbeing, need a little spade work.
 Some may seem like common sense.
 Some may surprise you (especially number 5).

 All these tips are based on hundreds of scientific studies.

 If you prefer videos, graphics and fun quizzes, try our free course: The Introduction to the Science of Happiness.

 Nearly all psychologists agree that talking to people about your feelings can have an enormous impact on your mood.
 It depends on what you talk about.

 If you are feeling down, try to find a real human being and talk face to face.
 If you can’t, phone calling is better than texting.
-And video chatting is better than phoning.
+And video chatting is better than phone calling.